pozzanders/prompt-eng-hackathon/README.md

         # ...
 ```
 The `BinaryClassificationResponse` already covers a wide range of applications (mainly validations).
-If you implemented a custom format and you want o use it then you have to modify the relevant line:
+If you implemented a custom format, and you want to use it then you have to modify the relevant line:
 ```python
     # ...
     response_format=BinaryClassificationResponse, # Replace this with your custom schema